c-skills/passport/README.md

 can SSH from behind a censorship to a "free" SSH server and then use it to forward web traffic as usual.

-This ofcorse requires the censor to allow connections to `cable.ua5v.com`.
+This of course requires the censor to allow connections to `cable.ua5v.com`.
 Why should they do that?

 * The IP is in Googles IP-range, the same IP you get when you browse "google.com"